Porthkerry: Porthkerry Country Park

 On the northern side of Porthkerry Park there was a small hamlet named Cwmciddy (meaning Valley of the Black Dog in Welsh).
 It first appeared in the mid 13th century and by 1622 had five houses and several farm buildings, but by 1812, only three cottages and a farmhouse remained.
 The cottages were demolished in the 1840s by the Romilly family when Porthkerry Park was landscaped.
-The name - although slightly anglicised - lives on in the area, in the form of a nearby public house, The Cwm Ciddy but its name was changed to the Toby Carvery by 2010 and adjoins a Travelodge hotel.
-An area of the park known as Cwm Barry, along the main approach road, was used for farming and contains a woodland of about 1.3 hectares with hawthorn, blackthorn, hazel, ash and sycamore trees alongside Barry Brook.
+The name - although slightly anglicised - lives on in the area, in the form of a nearby public house, The Cwm Ciddy, but its name was changed to the Toby Carvery by 2010 and adjoins a Travelodge hotel.
+An area of the park known as Cwm Barry, along the main approach road, was used for farming and contains woodland of about 1.3 hectares with hawthorn, blackthorn, hazel, ash and sycamore trees alongside Barry Brook.
 The brook flows into a pond at Fishponds Hill bottom, near the only vehicular access road.
 Cwm Barry Cottage was built in around 1845 to house the park ranger but was demolished in 1972; all that remained was a low boundary wall and fruit trees in the woodland which were once part of the cottage garden but no evidence of this now exists.
-A mill race used to tee in with Barry Brook just north of that cottage and fed the former wood mill in the Millwood.
-That mill was driven by an overshot mill wheel which was also fed from a millpond and dam and race placed upstream in the Nant Talwg brook.
-On an unknown date after the mill became redundant, the dam was dynamited, the bulk of which is to be seen from the Mill Wood bridleway, as a massive concrete mass lying on its side.
+A mill race used to tee in with Barry Brook just north of that cottage and fed the former wood mill in Mill Wood.
+The mill was driven by an overshot mill wheel which was also fed from a millpond and dam and race placed upstream in the Nant Talwg brook.
+On an unknown date after the mill became redundant, the dam was dynamited, the bulk of which can be seen from the Mill Wood bridleway, as a concrete mass lying on its side.

-The country park is now managed by the Vale of Glamorgan Council and a Ranger's office and maintenance vehicle site is located at Nightingale Cottage halfway into the park.
-The included picture of Nightingale cottage, the Ranger's office, on this subject, shows a surrounding fence.
-This fence does not now exist (2020) and the area us now heavily CCTV monitored.
+The country park is now managed by the Vale of Glamorgan Council, and a Ranger's office and maintenance vehicle site is located at Nightingale Cottage halfway into the park.